-Manual checks and online checks has its own importance
+Manual checks and online checks have their importance

 Checks never die.
 It is a myth credit card and debit card taking over Manual checks and online checks.
-It is true that Debit card and credit card taking over for the small transaction like buying merchandise or buying small services.
-All the big transaction of hundreds of thousands and million dollars is always done in checks.
-The one who accepts the Payment also prefers to be in Manual checks and online checks than credit card due to the huge transaction fee of up to three per cent paying to the processing companies.
+It is true that Debit cards and credit cards taking over for small transactions like buying merchandise or buying remote services.
+All the effective marketing of hundreds of thousands and million of dollars always done in checks.
+The one who accepts the Payment also prefers to be in Manual checks and online checks than a credit card due to the huge transaction fee of up to three percent paying to the processing companies.

 Practical aspects of Manual checks and online checks

-In the event that you decide to send a check through the USPS, you should know a couple of things up front.
+If you decide to send a check through the USPS, you should know a couple of things upfront.
 First, it is incredibly unlikely that your check will not reach its destination.
-The amount of mail being lost much less lost permanently is incredibly low.
+The amount of mail lost much less lost permanently is low.
 When you put a check in the mail, you can trust that it will reach its destination even if it gets a little delayed.
-Second, if by some horrid twist of fate your Manual checks and online checks do truly get lost in the mail and cannot be recovered through the available options provided by the USPS, you can always call your bank and put a stop on the check so that no one else can cash it.
-This means that your money remains securely in your account.
+Second, if by some horrid twist of fate, your Manual checks and online checks do genuinely get lost in the mail and cannot recover through the available options provided by the USPS, you can always call your bank and put a stop to the check so that no one else can cash it.
+It means that your money remains securely in your account.

-If you do decide to mail a check, there are even a few precautions that you can take to avoid the likelihood that anyone might succeed in stealing your check.
+If you decide to mail a check, there are even a few precautions that you can take to avoid the likelihood that anyone might succeed in stealing your check.
 The easiest option is to keep tabs on your check.
-This can be achieved by using the kind of envelope available at the post office that allows you to track your mail on its way to the recipient.
-This ensures that you will know where your check is and if anything unusual happens to it.
-You should also go through the steps of making sure that it isn’t obvious from an external view of the envelope that a check is enclosed.
-You can obscure it with paper or any other kind of item that fits and blocks the image of the Manual checks and online checks.
+It can achieve by using the kind of envelope available at the post office that allows you to track your mail on its way to the recipient.
+It ensures that you will know where your check is and if anything unusual happens to it.
+It would help if you also went through making sure that it isn’t apparent from an external view of the envelope that a check is enclosed.
+You can obscure it with paper or any other kind of item that fits and blocks the Manual checks and online checks’ image.
 You should also avoid sending a check made payable to cash, as this makes it easy for a potential thief to make off with your precious funds.
 These steps can help keep your check secure until it reaches the appropriate recipient.